bpatra/personal-blog/_posts/2014-03-15-unit-testing-drag-and-drop-logic-with-mvvm-pattern-in-wpf.md

 {% include insert-gists.html gisturl='https://gist.github.com/bpatra/9517801.js' %}

 Here comes our first unit test.
-I think it is a good thing when a test can expressed in term of a simple sentence such as "Given...
+I think it is a good thing when a test can expressed in terms of a simple sentence such as "Given...
 When ...
 Then...".
 Logically, the test method name should be closed to this sentence.
 The first one will assert that " <strong>given a list of four rows when the the source is the first row and the target is the second one then the list of row should be reordered</strong>".
 Remark that the target (the <em>InsertIndex</em> in GongWPF API) corresponds to the row instance preceding the inserted item.
 Being clear with this convention, the GongWPF interfaces are easily mocked using Moq, resulting in the following unit test.
 We assert that after executing the <em>Drop</em> method the list is<em> club2, club1, club3, club4</em>

 {% include insert-gists.html gisturl='https://gist.github.com/bpatra/9518156.js' %}